-h г 6 Critical Task 110 - Public Outreach.
+- 6 Critical Task 110 - Public Outreach.
 Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. was added in this task with the following information to clarify that s needed to proceed with consultant work under this task. wil l include scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+A caveat to address this will be in the FHWA Approval Letter. vas added in this task with the following information to clarify that needed to proceed with consultant work under this task. will i include scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
 7 8 Critical Task 120 TIP - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. ap "Co wil oroval from FHWA is onsultant services m I include scopes of s was added in this task with the following information to clarify that is needed to proceed with consultant work under this task.
-Inay fall under this task for planning support - consultant work effort services, project schedule, and cost.
+A caveat to address this will be in the FHWA Approval Letter. appi "Cor will i roval from FHWA is nsultant services m include scopes of s vas added in this task with the following information to clarify that a needed to proceed with consultant work under this task. hay fall under this task for planning support - consultant work effort services, project schedule, and cost.
 Consultant work effort will be DOT for approval prior to issuing Task Work Order."
-8 the work.
+8 10 Critical Task 130 MTP - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be was added in this task with the following information to clarify that s needed to proceed with consultant work under this task. wil l include scopes of s nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
-Consultant work effort will be DOT for approval prior to issuing Task Work Order."
+A caveat to address this will be in the FHWA Approval Letter. vas added in this task with the following information to clarify that needed to proceed with consultant work under this task.
+"Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
+Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order."
 9 16 Critical Task 150 TSM&O - Consultant to work without identifying subject of the work.
 This will require a scope review before work may begin that include federal funds.
-A caveat to address this will be in the FHWA Approval Letter. ap "Co wil proval from FHWA is pnsultant services m I include scopes of s vas added in this task with the following information to clarify that is needed to proceed with consultant work under this task. nay fall under this task for planning support - consultant work effort services, project schedule, and cost.
-Consultant work effort will be DOT for approval prior to issuing Task Work Order."
+A caveat to address this will be in the FHWA Approval Letter.
+Response: Language was added in this task with the following information to clarify that approval from FHWA is needed to proceed with consultant work under this task.
+"Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
+Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order."